For WFH Security, Go Back to the Basics

 It’s one thing to exert that kind of control when you’re protecting state secrets, but is it really feasible for the average company to always maintain positive control?

 The military and intelligence community doesn’t do a lot of BYOD [bring your own device].
 But it’s widespread in corporate America, and that can be a problem.
 Most companies are not going to buy every employee a laptop and a smartphone and all the other tools they not only need for their jobs but that allow a company to enforce positive control at all times.
-That’s where unified management systems come in.
+That’s where endpoint management systems come in.
 It allows you to partition these devices, to segment what people are allowed to do with their devices and what software they’re allowed to run on them.
 Having the visibility that unified management brings is absolutely critical.

 [Read also: A conversation about Federal IT and Zero Trust]